NLnetLabs/unbound/doc/unbound.conf.rst

-Additionally, when a client includes the option in its queries, Unbound will forward the option when sending the query to addresses that are explicitly allowed in the configuration using :ref:`send-client-subnet:<unbound.conf.ecs.send-client-subnet>`.
+Additionally, when a client includes the option in its queries, Unbound will forward the option when sending the query to addresses that are explicitly allowed in the configuration using :ref:`send-client-subnet<unbound.conf.ecs.send-client-subnet>`.
 The option will always be forwarded, regardless the allowed addresses, when :ref:`client-subnet-always-forward: yes<unbound.conf.ecs.client-subnet-always-forward>`.
 In this case the lookup in the regular cache is skipped.

-The maximum size of the ECS cache is controlled by :ref:`msg-cache-size:<unbound.conf.msg-cache-size>` in the configuration file.
+The maximum size of the ECS cache is controlled by :ref:`msg-cache-size<unbound.conf.msg-cache-size>` in the configuration file.
 On top of that, for each query only 100 different subnets are allowed to be stored for each address family.
 Exceeding that number, older entries will be purged from cache.